rossduris/Note-Travel/README.md

 # Note Travel
 Note Travel is an iOS app designed to easily keep track of places around the world and recreate the travel experience.
-This app was built as my final project for the [Udacity iOS Developer nanodegree](https://www.udacity.com/nanodegree).
+This app was built as my final project for the Udacity's iOS bootcamp.
+[NoteTravel in AppStore](https://apps.apple.com/us/app/note-travel/id1107345692).

 ## Installation
 `git clone https://github.com/duris/Note-Travel`